dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 # Table of Contents
 * Into
 * Under the covers
-* yield and return from the same function
+* yield and return
-* coroutines, but as disguised generators
+* coroutines disguised as generators
 * A yield yield conundrum
-* Slicing functions with yield
+* slicing functions with yield

 ___
 &nbsp;
-# Quick Intro & Motivation
+### Quick Intro & Motivation
 One of python's best features in my opinion is generators.
 I believe it allows for some pretty concise and expressive code, as well as handing out an ergonomic handle to lazy evaluation when needed.

 That being said, there's a lot more to them than meets the eye and you could do a lot more with generators than iterating and collecting data.